The Cold War 1945-1991

 A population shift from central urban areas into suburbs.
 Suburbanization.
 Suburbanization is the process during which people move from cities to live in surrounding residential areas, which grew significantly in the U.S. after World War II.

-One of the largest military campaigns of the Vietnam War, launched by forces of the Viet Cong
+one of the largest military campaigns of the Vietnam War, launched by forces of the Viet Cong

 Tet Offensive